jleivo/vault-helpers/docs/install.md

 # Installation

-During the installation we will modify the default configuration and enable the KV2 secrets engine.
-We reduce the security to allow for easier usage of this tool.
+During the installation we will slightly modify the default initialization and create our own TLS keys.
+We reduce the vault encryption protection to a single shard/key, which is a bit less secure than the default 5/3 configuration.
+This is done to reduce the complexity of the setup and make it easier for personal use.

 ## Install binaries